 A solar panel company sold their product online and through an inbound call center.
-They did their own creative in-house and their media agency was paid on a commission.
+They did their own creative in-house and their media buying agency fees were commission-based.
 The concern was that no matter what they spent on media, the number of sales per month remained the same.
 It was clear that the media agency was not optimizing the media buy based on the results and so we proposed a performance-based pricing model for the agency.
 Knowing how much revenue they made per month on commission and knowing the typical monthly sales, we calculated an agency fee per sale.
 Instead of paying commission, the agency would be remunerated against each sale delivered.
-There was a discount in the fee, to allow for improvement due to now optimizing the buy, and the media spend remained the same, excluding the commission.
+There was a discount in the fee, to allow for improvement due to now optimizing the buy, and the media spend remained the same, excluding the agency commission.
 In the first month, with the media agency optimizing the buy daily, sales increased 250%.

 However, there are numerous ways to build one, and many hybrid variants that can be explored.

 What is clear, and let’s not sugar-coat this, is that Performance Based remuneration carries the highest risk, and the highest potential reward, to both agency and client.
 This, of course, causes challenges.